coastalconservation/coastal_species_analysis/README.md

 ## Overview

-This repository contains all scripts used to identify intertidal species ranges along the California coast, analyze historical range and abundance, develop species distribution models, and create habitat suitability maps.
+This repository contains all scripts used to identify intertidal species ranges along the California coast, analyze contemporary ranges over time, develop species distribution models, and create habitat suitability maps.
 See the folder descriptions below for a detailed breakdown of the repository structure!

 ## Folder Descriptions